 Banchory is a thriving town at the foot of Scolty Hill, where the salmon leap at the Falls of Feugh.
 Nearby are Crathes Castle and gardens, and the Milton of Crathes steam train rides.
 Banchory Show is held on the last Saturday of July and the Pipe Band competition on the second Sunday in May.
 The town is surrounded by trails and is a great place to start the Deeside Way.
-There are two golf courses and the Paul Lawrie Golf Centre, complete with a floodlit driving range.
+There are two golf courses and the Inchmarlo Golf Centre, complete with a floodlit driving range.

 Aboyne holds a large Highland Games every year, and an art festival in the summer.
 There are excellent walking, cycling and horseback trails in beautiful Glen Tanar and a spur off the Deeside Way called the Tarland Way.
 Aboyne has a lovely golf course right next to Aboyne Loch.

 Ballater is a pretty Victorian town, once a favourite of Queen Victoria, sitting at the foot of Craigendarroch hill inside the Cairngorms National Park.
 The very popular walking regions around Loch Muick and Lochnagar are nearby, and Balmoral Castle and the famous Lochnagar Distillery are just up the road.
 Ballater holds a Victoria Week and a Highland Games in August.